 Research has found that people tend to overestimate personality and underestimate the situation when making attributions, especially with people they do not know well.
 When we make attributions for people we know well and care about, this tendency flips.
 Think about your best friend.
 If they didn't call you back right away, would you think it is because they are rude or cold-hearted?
 Probably not.
 You’d think of the specific reasons they might not be able to call back because you know a lot about their situation.
 Maybe they're stuck in a meeting or caring for a loved one.

 Andy Puddicombe reminded me of the importance of examining my own attributions while I was using his Headspace app.
 He said, “It is easy to praise or to blame others for their actions, but unless we know their motivation, we really know nothing at all.”
 He went on to say that not judging is a gift we can give to others.

-Our brains are wired to make automatic judgements about others’ behaviors, so that we can move through the world without spending too much time or energy on understanding everything we see.
+Our brains are wired to make automatic judgments about others’ behaviors so that we can move through the world without spending too much time or energy on understanding everything we see.
 Sometimes we engage in more thoughtful, slow processing of others’ behaviors.
 You might recognize this as ruminating on what your friend or coworker said that bothered you or was out of character for them.